Siddharthnagar district: History

 Some scholars have suggested that modern-day Piprahwa-Ganwaria was the site of the ancient city of Kapilavastu, the capital of the Shakya kingdom, where Siddhartha Gautama spent the first 29 years of his life, referring to Buddhist texts such as the Pāli Canon.
 Others suggest that the original site of Kapilavastu is located 16 km to the northwest, at Tilaurakot, in what is currently Kapilvastu District in Nepal.

 Geography

 Siddharthnagar district lies between 27°N to 27°28'N and 82°45'E to 83°10'E. It is part of Purvanchal.
 The district borders Nepal's Kapilvastu district on the north and Rupandehi district on the northeast.
 Otherwise, it is surrounded by other districts of Uttar Pradesh: Maharajganj on the east, Basti and Sant Kabir Nagar on the south, and Balrampur on the west.
 Siddharthnagar's area is 2,895 km^{2}.

 Economy

+One District One Product (ODOP) retail outlet at the station where Kalanamak rice can be obtained which is product of the Siddharthnagar district.

 In 2006, the Ministry of Panchayati Raj named Siddharthnagar one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).